TriplyDB/Documentation/docs/triply-client-js/index.md

 Adds a new dataset for the given `User`.

-This only works if the used Triply Token gives write access to the user account.
+This only works if the used API token gives write access to the user account.

 Argument `metadata` is a JSON object that specifies the dataset metadata.
 It has the following keys: